marvellousdesign/100-days-of-code/log.md

 **Today's Progress**: Continuing with Algorithm

 **Thoughts**: I'm doing both FreeCodeCamp & Khanacademy algorithm challanges, and I manage to do a few of them after a busy day.

+### Day 13: Jan 17, 2017 Thuesday

+**Today's Progress**: Back to the Basics

+**Thoughts**: I'm not making strides as I thought I would, so I'm going back to reading Basic JavaScript, then the more in depth part of it via Speaking JS by  Dr. Axel Rauschmayer.